 Q: Favourite city:

 A: A difficult one I really like Rio, Buenos Aires and Mexico City but if I had to choose it would be Rio, it is a mish-mash of extremes in terms of environments, wealth, class, communities living side by side, it has the beach, mountain, forest, culture, and history, all in one vibrant city.

 Q: Favourite country:

-A: Brazil - it has my favourite city, had my most memorable journey.
+A: Brazil - it has my favourite city and my most memorable journey.
 The food / music .
-I am also a football fan so appreciated their passion and craziness for football.
+I'm a football fan so can appreciate their passion and craziness for football.
 I also like the warm climate, beach, and diversity of the nature and culture.
-I felt quite at home there – the people are very welcoming, warm!
+I felt quite at home there – the people are very welcoming and warm!

 Q: Favourite meal:

 A: Argentina for the meat/beef!
 It was quite a novelty sitting down to a steak dinner at midnight in Buenos Aires!
 And Malaysian food for the spices and fusion of different flavours and cuisines.

 A: Taking the Trans-Siberian express from Moscow to Beijing, stopping in Mongolia on the way and overnighting in a traditional yurt in minus 27 degrees!!
 Traveling by local boats down the full length of the Amazon river from Iquitos to Belem and getting to know the locals and sleeping in a hammock for the entire journey – which took nearly 8 days.

 A: Travel responsibly, and travel light, disconnect, engage and immerse yourself in the nature, culture, local way of life.